ZalanceInc/playfab-api-c3/README.md

-# c3-playfab-api
+# mintmark-c3
-PlayFab API addon for Construct 3
+The Construct 3 addon for Mintmark payments